russolsen/cloforth/README.md

 cloforth
 ========

-A little Cloforth-like language implemented in Clojure
+A little Forth-like language implemented in Clojure

 Cloforth is a stack oriented, postfix languages.
 What this means is that numbers just get